MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Show tolerance

 Show halos indicating the size of the "touch areas" around elements.
-Default: on.
+Default: _on_.

 ### Use back key for Undo

 Use the back key for undo.
-Default: off.
+Default: _off_.

 ### Light theme

 Use a theme with a light background.
-Default: on.
+Default: _on_.
+You need to restart the app for changes to this setting to take effect.

 ### Enable split action bar

 Show the menu buttons at the bottom of the screen.
-Default: on.
+Default: _on_.
+You need to restart the app for changes to this setting to take effect.

 ### Max. number of inline values

 Maximum number of values that will directly be displayed in the form based editor for Tags with pre-determined values.
-Default: 4.
+Default: _4_.

 ### Time to wait before auto-locking

 How long to wait before auto-locking the map display, setting the value to 0 disables the auto-locking.
-Default 60 seconds.
+Default _60 seconds_.

 ### Enable Anti-Aliasing

 Use anto-aliasing when rendering OSM data.
-Default: on.
+Default: _on_.

 ### Max line width

 Maximum width lines will increase to when zooming in.
-Default: 16 pixels.
+Default: _16 pixels_.

 ## Data and Editing Settings